azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

 * Insert document links in Columns R and S (“Support Summary Link” and related) in the Master Tracker
 * Prevent duplicate documents by updating existing ones rather than creating new files
 * Automatically create client folders in Google Drive if missing
+* Include new “Hours Purchased This Month” value from the Master Tracker (Column L) in each client’s support summary.

 ⸻